Forest33/warthog/README.md

 - Selection of multiple services and methods
 - Configuration of TLS, including disabling TLS (plain text)
 - Input generation for all scalar types
-- Input generation for nested messages
+- Input generation for nested and looped messages
 - Input generation for enums, including nested
 - Input generation for repeated fields
 - Input generation for oneof and map fields